md-zaman/kubernetes/notes-av.md

     **(c) Expose to External World** \
     There are three types:
-    - i.   **Cluster IP**
+    - (i)   **Cluster IP**
-    - ii.  **NodePort**
+    - (ii)  **NodePort**
-    - iii. **Load balancer**
+    - (iii) **Load balancer**
-    - iv.
-There are more but these are the default types
+    - (iv) There are more but these are the default types

-    **i.
-Cluster IP mode**: Application will be accessible inside the k8s cluster.
+    **(i) Cluster IP mode**: Application will be accessible inside the k8s cluster.
 Here you will only get 2 benefits- Discovery and load balancing. \
-    **ii.
-NodePort**: This will allow your application to be accessed inside your organisation. within your org or network.
+    **(ii) NodePort**: This will allow your application to be accessed inside your organisation. within your org or network.
 They might not have access to your cluster but they have the access to your app.- the workernode ip addresses \
-    **iii.
-Load balancer**: In this mode service will expose your application to the external world.
+    **(iii) Load balancer**: In this mode service will expose your application to the external world.
 Suppose you have deployed your app on eks cluster.
 In this case you will get Elastic Load balancer IP for your service and now whoever want to access they can use this public IP address.
 This type is possible in cloud providers only as of now. \
     **Use Cases**:
         Load Balancer - Amazon.com
         NodePort - VPC Nodes